You need perspective and hope (not more anxiety, overwhelm, guilt, or despair). And practical suggestions that don't require you to be super-human.

 Everything is connected...

-- What we eat impacts our own health and also the health of food-growing communities and ecosystems.
+• What we eat impacts our own health AND the health of food-growing communities and ecosystems

 No matter which angle you take, health is complex.
-Individual health is a unique puzzle, inter-laced with puzzles at the family, community, and ecosystem levels.
+Individual health is a unique puzzle, inter-laced with puzzles at the family, community, and ecosystem levels, all of it alive and interconnected in unpredictable and complex ways.

-That's why it doesn't matter where you start and no action is too small to matter.
+That's why you don't need to be CEO or a billionaire to make a difference - because it doesn't matter where you start and no action is too small to matter.

 Learn more about me, read 9 ways to know if you're the kind of person who might enjoy my work, or keep scrolling for more about A Real Green Life 🙂

-A Real Green Life is about caring for ourselves sustainably and ethically...
+A Real Green Life is about caring for ourselves and our families sustainably and ethically

-- increasing your awareness of how simple and inexpensive it can be to care for yourself and your family in home-based ways (as opposed to relying on institutions, governments, and experts to tell us what to do)
+• increasing your awareness of how simple and inexpensive it can be to care for yourself and your family in home and community-based ways (as opposed to relying on institutions, governments, and experts)

-And it's also about thinking for ourselves to build inner resilience and restore connections
+It's also about rebuilding inner resilience and restoring connections

-- understanding that everything is in relationship to everything else, and that tugging on any one strand in the web of life makes the whole thing tremble (in other words, even the smallest of your intentions and actions matters)
+• understanding that everything is in relationship to everything else, and that tugging on any one strand in the web of life makes the whole thing tremble (in other words, your sincere intentions and your smallest actions matter)

 "Well researched, honest and inspiring..